Fourier coefficients of the net-baryon number density and chiral criticality: Fourier coefficients in a QCD-like effective model

 Figure~\ref{fig:cumulantratio} displays the $\chi_4^B/\chi_2^B$, $\chi_6^B/\chi_2^B$, and $\chi_8^B/\chi_2^B$, cumulant ratios.
 As expected from the comparison of Fourier coefficients, these cumulant ratios are rather well reproduced in the CEM scheme for a heavy pion mass, where criticality is strongly suppressed.
 However, for a physical value of the pion mass, the CEM scheme does not reproduce the $\chi_6^B/\chi_2^B$ and $\chi_8^B/\chi_2^B$ cumulant ratios, \footnote{Note that strictly speaking a mean-field calculation does not yield the correct critical behavior, which leads to divergences in $\chi_6^B$ and $\chi_8^B$ in the chiral limit.
 However, with a small explicit symmetry breaking term, the mean-field approximation yields baryon number cumulants that are in qualitative agreement with the expected behavior. } which are sensitive probes of the chiral crossover transition \cite{friman11:_fluct_as_probe_of_qcd}.
 Although the CEM scheme roughly reproduces the sign structure of the cumulant ratios, it clearly fails to capture the location of sign changes and the magnitude of the fluctuations.

 The reason for these differences between the cumulants of the PQM model and those obtained in the CEM scheme can be traced back to the asymptotic behavior of the Fourier coefficients.
-In Fig.~\ref{fig:fluc_kmax} we show the higher order cumulants computed at $T=T_{pc}$.
-Since each derivative with respect to the chemical potential brings one power of $k$ in Eq.~\eqref{eq:chin_sum}, the higher order cumulants are more sensitive to the higher order coefficients~\footnote{We note that for cumulants, where the highest power of $k$ in the corresponding Fourier coefficient, $b_k k^{2n-1}$, is a non-negative integer, the Fourier series diverges due to $\delta$-functions or derivatives thereof at the integration boundaries, $\theta_B=\pm \pi$.}.
+In Fig.~\ref{fig:fluc_kmax} we show the higher-order cumulants computed at $T=T_{pc}$.
+Since each derivative with respect to the chemical potential brings one power of $k$ in Eq.~\eqref{eq:chin_sum}, the higher-order cumulants are more sensitive to the higher-order coefficients.\footnote{We note that for cumulants, where the highest power of $k$ in the corresponding Fourier coefficient, $b_k k^{2n-1}$, is a non-negative integer, the Fourier series diverges due to $\delta$-functions or derivatives thereof at the integration boundaries, $\theta_B=\pm \pi$.}

 In Fig.~\ref{fig:fluc_kmax} we show the $\chi_n^B$ for $n=4, 6$ and $8$ as functions of the upper limit of the summation $k_{\text{max}}$ in Eq.~\eqref{eq:chin_sum}.
 For a very heavy pion mass, there is almost no difference between $\chi_n^B$ computed using the Fourier coefficients of the PQM model and those obtained using the CEM scheme.
-This is due to the rapid decrease of the higher order coefficients $b_k$: substantial differences between the CEM and the true Fourier coefficients appear only at large $k$.
+This is due to the rapid decrease of the higher-order coefficients $b_k$: substantial differences between the CEM and the true Fourier coefficients appear only at large $k$.
 Since these are small, they do not contribute significantly to the cumulants, as indicated, e.g., by the rapid convergence of $\chi_8^B$, shown in Fig.~\ref{fig:fluc_kmax}.

 There are, however, large differences between cumulants of the PQM model and those of the CEM scheme for a physical pion mass.
-This is due to the higher order coefficients, which in this case contribute substantially to the $\chi_n^B$.
+This is due to the higher-order coefficients, which in this case contribute substantially to the $\chi_n^B$.
 While the CEM cumulants converge rapidly with $k$, the convergence of the PQM model results is much slower.
 In the latter, the asymptotic values of $\chi_6^B$ and $\chi_8^B$ are, at $T=T_{pc}$, reached for $k_{\text{max}}=10$ and 15, respectively.